128technology/docs/docs/intro_installation_quickstart_aws.md

 1. Click on the “Continue to Subscribe” button and accept the terms and conditions.
 2. Click on the “Continue to Configuration” button.
-3. In the "Fulfillment Option" drop down box select "Cloudformation Template", select the template "Standalone Conductor", select the desired region and click on the "Continue to Launch" button.
+3. In the "Fulfillment Option" drop down box select "CloudFormation Template", select the template "Standalone Conductor", select the desired region and click on the "Continue to Launch" button.
 4. In the "Choose Action" box select "Launch CloudFormation" and click on the button "Launch".

 Answer the following 3 questions to launch the deployment of a 128T Conductor: